allegro/allegro.tech/_posts/2015-12-04-dc5-great-adventure.md

 Migration fulfilled its goals:

-* Power supply and collocation costs are down significantly (numbers are listed below)
+* Power supply and colocation costs are down significantly (numbers are listed below)
 * Technological upgrade and unification
 * Our users were not affected by the migration